mottaquikarim/PYTH2/src/Topics/lists.md

 ## Sets

-Sets are special lists in that they can only have **unique** elements
+Sets are special lists in that they can only have **unique** elements.

 ```python
 set_1 = {1,2,3,4,5} # this is a set, notice the {}